 Approximately 25% of the single adult homeless population lives with a severe and persistent mental illness like schizophrenia, bipolar disorder, or depression.
 A study done by the Missouri Association for Social Welfare stated, “94% of homeless persons who are severely mentally ill are capable of living in the community with appropriate, supportive housing.”
 Those who are mentally ill and homeless have a right to lead fulfilling, independent lives, but they require support beyond what emergency shelters and conventional transitional housing services are able to provide.

-Peter & Paul Community Services opened the Benedict Joseph Labre Center in 1996 to address the underserved mentally ill homeless population.
+Peter & Paul Community Services opened the Benedict Joseph Labre Center in 1996 to serve men and women living with a mental illness.
 The Labre Center is the most intensive and hands-on program of this kind in the St. Louis metropolitan area.

 - Serves 15 adult male residents who may stay up to 2 years